Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/in_progress/032_EXP_MINI_AKIRA_PLASMA_CONTROLLER/032_EXP_MINI_AKIRA_PLASMA_CONTROLLER.md

 ---

-*Oscar Goldman - Shogu Research Group @ Datamutant.ai*

 *"Control is belief collapse toward desired futures.
 The architecture that best represents belief should best enable control.
 This experiment tests that claim directly."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*